 - Or for Mac owners, open the Mail App and select the Mailbox Menu from the top menu bar.
 Choose Mark All Messages as Read

-- If you use intelligent mailboxes, delete the intelligent mailbox that causes this problem and create a new one with those same rules
+- If you use intelligent mailboxes, delete the intelligent mailbox that causes this problem and creates a new one with those same rules

 - Delete the Mail App and reinstall it